-It is well established that the Top-Level Domains ("TLDs") such as ".com" may be disregarded when considering whether the disputed domain name is confusingly similar to the trademark in which the Complainant has rights (see section 1.11 WIPO Overview 3.0).
+Additionally, it is well established that the generic top-level suffix ".com" may be disregarded when considering whether the disputed domain name is confusingly similar to the trademark in which the Complainant has rights.

-For these reasons, the Panel finds that the disputed domain name is confusingly similar to the Complainant's trademark.
+Therefore, the Panel finds that the disputed domain name is confusingly similar to the Complainant's trademark.
 Accordingly, the Complainant has made out the first of the three elements that it must establish.